neemzy/patchwork/README.md

 You can either use LESS or plain CSS.

-The recommended structure for your `app/assets/less` directory looks like this :
+The recommended structure for your `app/assets/less` directory looks like this:

 ```
 front                  : front-office stylesheets